tigellus/Markdown/4. Mechanical Ventilation/04. Non-invasive positive pressure ventilation (NPPV)/Non-invasive positive pressure ventilation (NPPV).md

 # Bag-valve–mask ventilation
 You can use a bag-valve–mask device to manually ventilate a patient whose respirations are absent or inadequate.
-Ideally, two rescuers should work together on an adult.
+Ideally,two rescuers should work together on an adult.

 ## DO
 * Lower the head of the bed, remove any pillows, and place the patient supine.